daenvil/MCDatapacks/pages/recyclecraft/more_compostable_items.md

 Some extra details need to be taken into account, like hopper cooldown, stopping custom composting when the composter is full, different composting chances for each item, etc.

 In principle, this method should emulate perfectly the behaviour of vanilla composters with any item you want to add, the only short-coming it has right now is that vanilla items are still hardcoded, so it is impossible to change their random composting chances or make them non-compostable.
-They also have to be manually added to an item tag (<code>dnv.recyclecraft:vanilla-compostable</code>) in order to take them into account in the algorithm, so this could create conflicts with any mod which adds new items which are vanilla-compostable and are not added to that item tag.
+They also have to be manually added to an item tag (<code>dnv.recyclecraft:vanilla-compostable</code>) in order to take them into account in the algorithm, so this could create conflicts with any mod which adds new items which are vanilla-compostable and are not added to that item tag (also, I have to manually add any new compostable item with each Minecraft major update).
 The effect of such conflict is making hoppered composters be able to process vanilla and custom-compostable items at the same time, though, so it doesn't break anything important, it just doubles the composting speed in the specific case where the hopper contains a custom-compostable item and a vanilla-compostable item which is not in the vanilla-compostable tag at the same time.